cloudogu/usermgt/README.md

 # Usermgt
 https://cloudogu.com

-This repository contains the usermgt an maven project written in java.
+This repository contains the usermgt, an maven project written in java.

 ### Quick start
 * Following prerequisites have to be met: